Addition: Combining sets

-One possible fix is to consider collections of objects that can be easily divided, such as pies or, still better, segmented rods.
+One possibility is to consider collections of objects that can be easily divided, such as pies or, still better, segmented rods.
 Rather than solely combining collections of segments, rods can be joined end-to-end, which illustrates another conception of addition: adding not the rods but the lengths of the rods.

 Extending a length

 A second interpretation of addition comes from extending an initial length by a given length: